Your Cart is Empty

 Many people are very concerned about the Covid 19 virus and in some cases, overwhelmed with the news updates on the number of reported cases, deaths, the shortage of hospital beds and the staffing situations.
 All very understandable.
 Oils, Scents & More would like to let you know how Aromatherapy can help ease some of that stress, Essential oils can help relieve mental and physical stress, uplift your mood and help you relax.

 As mentioned in my FAQ section, essential oils have specific therapeutic, psychological, and physiological properties, which may help improve your health.
 The biochemical composition of the oils stimulates our brains, affects our moods and well-being.
 That can help us in this time of Covid 19.
-If you are feeling depressed, tired, lacking motivation or just out of sorts an aromatherapy blend may just be an answer.
+If you are feeling depressed, tired, lacking motivation or just out of sorts an aromatherapy blend may be an answer.
 There are oils that are specific to these and other types of mental and physical stresses.
-Here is a list of just few:
+Here are just few:

 Uplifting: lemon, lemongrass, bergamot, sweet orange and grapefruit ( use in room diffusers).

-Stimulating: cinnamon, eucalyptus, peppermint, lemon, rosemary (use in room diffuser).
+Stimulating: cinnamon, eucalyptus, peppermint, lemon, rosemary (use in room diffusers).

-Caution: those with high blood pressure, rosemary and peppermint essential oils will increase BP.
-Avoid rosemary it can trigger seizures.
+Caution: for those with high blood pressure, rosemary and peppermint essential oils will increase BP.
+Avoid rosemary if your are prone to seizures, it can trigger one.

 Relaxing: lavender, chamomile roman, ylang ylang, patchouli, vetiver (use in a diffuser, or massage blend).